jbequ5/Enigma-Machine-Miner/Enigma-Machine-Deep-Dive.md

 ## 5. Actively Scored Fragmented Memory Layer

-All outputs are intelligently fragmented (≤50 KB self-contained units) and written to the wiki.
+All outputs are intelligently fragmented (≤50 KB self-contained units) and written to the wiki with ongoing scoring.

 **How it works**:
-- Each fragment receives ongoing utilization, replay, and impact scoring.
+- Each fragment receives utilization, replay, and impact scoring.
 - Cosmic Compression periodically prunes low-value fragments while promoting high-signal invariants.
 - ByteRover MAU-style reinforcement actively decides whether a fragment is kept, compressed, or promoted to higher layers.